1. What is SpareCycles.org?

 - Only use small amounts, because anything can happen.

-- Taskers can test their code for deterministic execution on many architectures and execution environments.
+- Taskers can test their code execution on many architectures and execution environments.

 Site administration is performed by signing a request.
 Similar for communicating with escrow agents.
 The format of these requests is being developed.